tgstation/TerraGov-Marine-Corps/README.md

  This is a fork based off the July-2018 version of ColonialMarines.
 To see the original, GPL repo, go [here](https://github.com/MrStonedOne/cmhistory)

+Code and other contributions are licensed under AGPL unless otherwise specified below

 Sprites added in the PR https://github.com/tgstation/TerraGov-Marine-Corps/pull/367 are licensed under CC-BY-NC 3.0 See commit 36b8db4952be79a79b28a6738889d9e9eb23b12a